dotrihoang2012/Gapps-Kapps-For-KaiOS/README.md

 **Method 1 — Dial code**
-- Open the dialer and enter:
+- In the home screen, dial:
 ```
 *#*#33284#*#*
 ```